web-shredder/ai-content/README.md

 | `o3`   | `o3-2025-04-16` |

 Choose whichever model best meets your quality and speed requirements when generating or revising content.

+### Planning Mode

+When you only need a strategic brief, enable **Planning Mode** in the app.
+This runs just the Strategist, SEO Specialist and Head of Content agents to deliver a content plan with up to three related topic fanouts.